Primož Roglič has jumped to the top of the UCI ranking after a remarkably consistent season.

 But under the new system, there are likely to be some surprises at the top of the table.

-Women’s rankings have also been revamped to include riders from all UCI-ranked teams in one category, with Annemiek van Vleuten (Mitchelton-Scott) currently leading the way.
+Women’s rankings have also been revamped to include riders from all UCI-ranked teams in one category, with Lorena Wiebes (Parkhotel Valkenburg) currently leading the way.

-Valverde (Movistar), who led the classification at the start of the 2019 season, has now been bumped down into second on 3,514 points.
+Valverde (Movistar), who led the classification at the start of the 2019 season, has now been bumped down into sixth on 2,717 points.

-The Spaniard won one stage of the UAE Tour and finished seventh in Milan-San Remo.
+The Spaniard won one stage of the UAE Tour and finished seventh in Milan-San Remo, then finishing second in the Vuelta.

-Unsurprisingly, Deceuninck – Quick-Step lead the team’s ranking, followed by Team Sky and Bora Hansgrohe.
+Unsurprisingly, Deceuninck – Quick-Step lead the team’s ranking, followed by Bora-Hansgrohe and Jumbo-Visma.

-Marriane Vos (CCC-Liv) is currently second on 1,819 and former leader Anna van der Breggen has dropped down to third on 1,856.
+Marriane Vos (CCC-Liv) is currently second on 2,083 and while newly crowned world champion Annemiek van Vleuten is third on 1,951.

 Instead of a season-long ranking, running from January 1 to December 31, the new system is a rolling category with a tally of points picked up in the last 52 weeks.